 What’s unusual about Quip in comparison with established industry stalwarts like Phillips Sonicare and Oral-B, is that this upstart is something which you subscribe to.
 It even feels a little strange writing that down.
 Subscribing to a toothbrush sounds like something that you might hear in a weird dream, but it’s actually now an established part of commercial reality.
 Just as you might subscribe to Netflix, you can do the same with Quip who send new heads and a replacement battery every 12 weeks when the old ones wear out.
 So, no, they don’t send you a new electric toothbrush handle every three months (which would be really weird) it’s just the consumables.

-The initial purchase will cost about $55 and for a few dollars more you can also have toothpaste thrown in as well if you want it.
+The initial purchase will cost about $40 and for a few dollars more (it is called the Refill Plan) you can also have toothpaste thrown in as well if you want it.
 If you are still wondering whether this slightly unusual approach to selling toothbrushes will catch on, then wonder no longer because it already has.
 In fact, they say that imitation is the highest form of flattery, and Quip’s approach has attracted plenty of flattery from other players in the industry who are adopting it too.
 If a competitor starts doing what you do, then you know that you are on the right track.

 back to menu ↑